sanghyun-son/ntire-2020-deblur-mobile/README.md

 ## Convert your model to a TFLite model

-If you are training your model with the TensorFlow framework, it is straightforward to convert them into a TFLite model.
+If you have trained your model with the TensorFlow framework, it is straightforward to convert them into a TFLite model.

 ```bash
 # You are in $(THIS_REPOSITORY)/.